jboss-developer/jboss-eap-quickstarts/template/README.md

 ### Create the OpenShift Application

-Note that we use `USER_DOMAIN_NAME` for these examples.
-You need to substitute it with your own OpenShift account user name.
+_NOTE_: The domain name for this application will be `APPLICATION_NAME-YOUR_DOMAIN_NAME.rhcloud.com`.
+In these instructions, be sure to replace all instances of `YOUR_DOMAIN_NAME` with your own OpenShift account user name.

 Open a shell command prompt and change to a directory of your choice.
 Enter the following command to create a JBoss EAP 6 application:

         rhc app create -a APPLICATION_NAME -t jbosseap-6

-_NOTE_: The domain name for this application will be APPLICATION_NAME-YOUR_DOMAIN_NAME.rhcloud.com`.
-Be sure to replace `YOUR_DOMAIN_NAME` with your own OpenShift account user name.

 This command creates an OpenShift application named APPLICATION_NAME and will run the application inside the `jbosseap-6`  container.
 You should see some output similar to the following: